 REQUIRED COURSES: UNITS

-3

 SOCSC-110 Introduction to Social Justice Studies 3

+ENGL/

-ENGL/ SOCSC -135 Introduction to LGBTO Studies 3
+SOCSC -135 Introduction to LGBTQ Studies 3

-ENGL/ Introduction to LOBIC Studies 3
+ENGL/ lata dustica to Condon Studios 3

-Introduction to Gender Studies 3
+30C3C -130 Introduction to Gender Studies s

-TOTAL UNITS FOR THE 9
+TOTAL UNITS FOR THE MAJOR 9

-List A: -
+List A:

-SELECT 3 COURSES FF COM AT LEAST 2 OF THE FOLLOWING AREAS:
+SELECT 3 COURSES FR OM AT LEAST 2 OF THE FOLLOWING AREAS:

 AREA 1:

 HIST-055 History of Sexuality in North America 3

 AREA 2:

-ENGL-150 3
+ENGL-150 LGBT Literature 3

 AREA 3:

 CHDEV-050 Teaching in a Diverse Society 3

 PSYCH-014 Psychology of Human Sexuality 3

 TOTAL UNITS 9

-TOTAL UNITS FOR MAJOR: 18
+TOTAL UNITS FOR MAJ OR: 18

-TOTAL UNITS FOR DEGREE: 60
+TOTAL UNITS FOR DEG REE: 60

-- Read critically a variety of primary and secondary, interdisciplinary, multicultural "texts" (essays, literature, visual art, film, music) about LGBTQ history, politics, literature, arts and media, and think critically and creatively about these works. - Summarize the histories and experiences LGBTQ people, as well as other oppressed ethnic, class, and gender minority groups in the United States, and discuss their contributions to the development of American society. - 3.
-Analyze the social and political construction of sexual orientation and gender identity, as well as that of race, ethnicity, class, and gender and sexual orientation, and articulate how these concepts operate across social and cultural institutions. - 4.
+- Read critically a variety of primary and secondary, interdisciplinary, multicultural "texts" (essays, literature, visual art, film, music) about LGBTQ history, politics, literature, arts and media, and think critically and creatively about these works. - Summarize the histories and experiences LGBTQ people, as well as other oppressed ethnic, class, and gender minority groups in the United States, and discuss their contributions to the development of American society. - Analyze the social and political construction of sexual orientation and gender identity, as well as that of race, ethnicity, class, and gender and sexual orientation, and articulate how these concepts operate across social and cultural institutions. - 4.
 Evaluate the ethical implications of the patterns of social and political power that affect sexual and gender minorities, as well as racial, ethnic, class minorities in the United States. - Analyze and evaluate the history of American social movements that have sought justice for oppressed sexual and gender minorities, as well as racial, ethnic, and class minority groups. - 6.
 Compare and contrast the American experience of oppression and liberation with that of other selected nations and cultures.